Lincs: See who has been in court

 ASSAULT

-Assaulted a man by beating.
-Community order made, 150 hours of unpaid work, £85 victim surcharge and £175 costs.
+Assaulted a man by beating him.
+Community order made, carry out 80 hours of unpaid work, £100 compensation, £85 victim surcharge and £85 costs.

 OTHER